 They do have bigger cabins down the trail a ways but this is the most rustic one.
 Just two twin beds on the ground floor, a full or queen in the loft and a reading writing desk.
 That's all.
 The have a shower/bathroom house down the trail.
 No TV, no internets.
 A fire pit and the sounds of nature to lull you to sleep.
 My kind of camping!
 Now if I can just (con)vince my city friends to come camping with me...

 And Mr. Bear to greet you in the morning as the sun rises!

 It's always wonderful to spend time with our aunt and uncle and after we parted ways we headed out to dinner at a local restaurant near this hotel.
 Swampwater Slushy?
 Sounds like the name of a lost Lynyrd Skynyrd song.
 Actually, the list of ingredients for this drink sounds like they were cribbed from a Scorpion Bowl at Kowloon's.
 The Boondocks

 is a big hit with ATV and snowmobile enthusiasts.
 The interior has a faux rock wall and tiny stream running through the dining room.
 The staff were nice enough but the food was just ok.
 I wanted to like it more than I did.

 We passed Mercer's Dairy

 on the way up here so we all had made a mental note to save room for ice cream.
-As a kid we had a Mercer's convenience store down the street that sold their ice cream but I had always assumed that it was the only place.
+As a kid we had a Mercer's convenience store down the street that sold their own brand ice cream but I had always assumed that it was the only place.
 I never knew there was a whole dairy up here.
 Score!

 Something about the simple designs and the writing on these half gallons brings me back to my childhood.
 I love that there aren't any cartoon characters or commercialized tie-ins.
 They let the ice cream sell itself.